anqitong/LangageDessinVectoriel/README.md

 ###Save the drawing :

-Add the bottom of the right panel you will see a text field to enter the name you want for the svg file.
+At the bottom of the right panel you will see a text field to enter the name you want for the svg file.
 Once you completed it, you can click on the save button and the svg file will be saved in *files*, and also opened.

 ## Using the Drawing Language: